Section 5.1 Applicability

 - Council Member.

-- The salary of the sheriff is one hundred six thousand two hundred twenty-four dollars ($106,224) in 2014, and shall be adjusted based on percentage changes established for state legislators by the Washington State Salary Commission.
+- The salary of the sheriff is one hundred six thousand two hundred twenty-four dollars ($106,224) in 2014, and shall be adjusted based on percentage changes established by the Washington State Salary Commission for state legislators on the effective date determined by that commission for legislative salary adjustments.

-- The salary of the assessor, auditor, county clerk and treasurer is one hundred thousand nine hundred twenty dollars ($100,920) in 2014, and shall be adjusted biennially based on percentage changes established for state legislators by the Washington State Salary Commission.
+- The salary of the assessor, auditor, county clerk and treasurer is one hundred thousand nine hundred twenty dollars ($100,920) in 2014, and shall be adjusted based on percentage changes established by the Washington State Salary Commission for state legislators on the effective date determined by the commission for legislative salary adjustments.

 - lf the Washington State Salary Commission increases legislative salaries to reflect a change from a part-time to full-time legislature, the percent change applied to the Executive Branch of Washington state government shall apply to council members, and other elected officials.